0davidog/Umbra-Report/TESTING.md

 ## Defects

-- Once I had decided to keep the image widths uniform to assist with page performance I had caused an issue in which images small than 500px in width were distorted.
-This was an easy fix and just required `object-fit: contain;` to be placed in the css.
+- Once I had decided to keep the image widths uniform to assist with page performance, I had caused an issue in which images smaller than 500px in width were distorted.
+This was an easy fix and just required `object-fit: contain;` to be placed in the CSS.
 - A contrast issue was detected in the red colour (#800000) used for headings and links.
 This was missed as it did not appear in the WAVE or PageSpeed audits detailed in this document.
 The issue however could be seen when inspecting an element in Chrome's dev tools and viewing the contrast score.
-Chrome's suggested color instead was (#BA0000) so I switched to this shade.
-With this in mind I checked the grey colour used (#808080) and followed Chrome's suggestion to switch to a slightly lighter shade of grey (#969696).
+Chrome's suggested colour instead was (#BA0000) so I switched to this shade.
+With this in mind, I checked the grey colour used (#808080) and followed Chrome's suggestion to switch to a slightly lighter shade of grey (#969696).

 ## Defects of Note